bzho3923/ProtLGN/README.md

 ### Zero-shot prediction for mutant sequences

-You can use our checkpoint for zero-shot inference.
+You can use your own checkpoint for zero-shot inference.

 #### Step 1: Prepare mutant dataset